Verkhovna Rada: Chairman and deputy chairmen

 The Verkhovna Rada elects from among its ranks a Chairman (Speaker; Голова Верховної Ради), a First Deputy Chairman, and a Second Deputy Chairman.

 Before the Chairman of a newly convoked Rada is elected, parliamentary sessions are presided over by members of a temporary presidium of the first session (тимчасова президія першої сесії).
-The temporary presidium is composed of five deputies, representing the four largest parliamentary fractions plus the chairman of a preparatory deputy group of the first parliamentary session, however, the Rada may enact an ad hoc deviation from this composition rule.
+The temporary presidium is composed of five deputies, representing the four largest parliamentary factions plus the chairman of a preparatory deputy group of the first parliamentary session.
+However, the Rada may deviate from this composition.

-The chairman presides over parliamentary sessions, signs bills and sends them to the President for promulgation, signs and promulgates parliamentary acts (other than bills), organises staff work, etc. The chairman is also empowered to call special sessions of parliament, enact bills vetoed by the President when the Verkhovna Rada votes to overturn a veto by a two-thirds majority, and participate in meetings of the National Security and Defence Council.
+Chairman duties include presiding over parliamentary sessions, signing bills and parliamentary acts before sending them to the President for promulgation, and organising staff work.
+The chairman is empowered to call special sessions of parliament, enact bills vetoed by the President should the Rada vote to overturn the veto by a two-thirds majority, and participate in meetings of the National Security and Defence Council.

-In circumstances where the post of President of Ukraine becomes vacant, the Chairman of the Rada becomes the acting head of state with limited authority.
-The chairman in duties of the President may dissolve parliament, appoint or submit for parliamentary approval candidates for key official posts, grant military ranks or state orders, and exercise the right of pardon.
-The Constitution and Ukrainian legislation contain no provision for presidential succession in cases where the posts of President and Chairman of the Rada are vacant simultaneously.
+Should the office of President of Ukraine become vacant, the chairman becomes the acting head of state, though with limited authority.
+As head of state, the chairman may dissolve parliament, appoint candidates to critical posts or submit such candidates for parliamentary approval, grant military ranks, create state orders, and exercise the right of pardon.
+There are no codified constitutional or legal instructions for succession if there is simultaneously no President or chairman.

 Presidium

-The Presidium of the Verkhovna Rada is a collective name that was adapted for the chairman and his or her deputies out of tradition.
-Before the collapse of the Soviet Union, it was an official office that was elected at the first session of each convocation of the Supreme Soviet.
-Originally it consisted of a chairman, the chairman's two deputies, a secretary, and 19 additional members.
-Later compositions of the Presidium changed.
-The Presidium was regulated by Section 106 of the 1978 Constitution of the Ukrainian SSR, which empowered the Presidium with almost all of the Verkhovna Rada's powers wherever the latter was not in session, on the nominal condition that any decrees be laid at the next parliamentary session for approval.
-Since the adoption of the Ukrainian Constitution the institution has been discontinued, but the term is used for the leadership of parliament that includes the current chairman and his or her deputies and may include faction leaders.
+The Presidium of the Verkhovna Rada is a collective name adapted for the chairman and their deputies out of tradition.
+Before the collapse of the Soviet Union, it was an official office elected at the first session of each convocation of the Supreme Soviet.
+Originally it consisted of a chairman, their two deputies, a secretary, and 19 additional members.
+The Presidium was regulated by Section 106 of the 1978 Constitution of the Ukrainian SSR, which granted Presidium almost all of the Rada's powers wherever the latter was not in session, on the condition that any decrees be laid at the next parliamentary session for approval.
+Since the adoption of the Ukrainian Constitution, the Presidium has been abolished.
+However, Rada leadership including the current chairman, their deputies and potentially faction leaders are sometimes called the Presidium.

-The first session of every newly elected parliament is headed by a temporary presidium that consists of six members of parliament according to Article 18 of the Regulations of the Verkhovna Rada.
+Article 18 of the Regulations of the Verkhovna Rada require the first session of every newly elected parliament be headed by a temporary presidium of six MPs.